-The Audit Committee will determine whether any action or is necessary response appropriate in respect of a communication, and it will take or direct such action as it deems appropriate.
+The Audit Committee will determine whether any action or response is necessarv appropriate in respect of a communication, and it will take or direct such action as it deems appropriate.
 Such action may include engaging external advisers, for which funding will available.
-The determinations made by the Audit Committee in respect of each communication and any further action taken will be recorded in the log maintained for such purpose by the Compliance Officer or a person designated by the Audit Committee if the Compliance financial auditing or reporting matters may be communicated to the Counsel and General Compliance Officer (the "Compliance Officer"), if such concerns involves the Compliance Officer, then the same may be communicated to the President.
-The said complaints are ultimately referred to the Audit Committee. which complaints may be on anonymous basis and which shall be placed in confidential files and will be retained for seven (7) years or for such longer time as the Audit Committee mav deem necessary.
-If it is unclear whether communication involves accounting, auditing, internal accounting controls or financial reporting matters, the Compliance Officer shall likewise direct such communication to the Audit Committee, with a note to that effect.
+The determinations made by the Audit Committee in respect of each communication and any further action taken will be recorded in the log maintained purpose by for such Compliance Officer or a person designated by the Audit Committee if the Compliance Officer is the subject of a These communication. determinations may be recorded based on the standard categories established by the Audit Committee, which may include: the communication is not a "complaint" or "concern", contemplated by applicable requirements; the communication is misdirected (such as a communication involving an employment Committee, which complaints may be on basis and anonymous which shall be placed in confidential files and will be retained for seven (7) years or for such longer time as the Audit Committee may deem necessary.
+If it is unclear whether communication involves accounting, auditing, internal accounting financial controls or reporting matters, the Compliance Officer shall likewise direct such communication to the Audit Committee, with a note to that effect.